alexandraholcombe/rock-paper-scissors/README.md

 ## Support and contact details

-Please contact Allie Holcombe at alexandra.holcombe@gmail.com or Katy Daviscourt at katy.daviscourt@gmail.com with any questions, concerns, or suggestions.
+Please contact Allie Holcombe at alexandra.holcombe@gmail.com or Shruti Priya at shrutipriya1808@gmail.com with any questions, concerns, or suggestions.

 ## Technologies Used